-2017 and 2018 Annual Base Salary
+2019 and 2020 Annual Base Salary

-The table below sets forth the annual base salary of each of our named executive officers in 2017.
-Based on the performance results of 2017, the outlook for the Company in 2018, the updated analysis conducted by the Compensation Committee's consultant and Mr. Hanna's input for executive officers other than himself, the Compensation Committee considered and approved the increased base salaries for the named executive officers in 2018 also shown in the table below.
+The table below sets forth the annual base salary of each of our named executive officers in 2019.
+Based on the performance results of 2019, the outlook for the Company in 2020, the updated analysis conducted by the Compensation Committee's compensation consultant and Mr. Hanna's input for executive officers other than himself, the Compensation Committee considered and approved the increased base salaries for the named executive officers in 2020 also shown in the table below.

-Name 2017 Base Salary 2018 Base Salary
+Name 2019 Base Salary 2020 Base Salary

-Joseph F. Hanna \$475,000 \$575,000
+Joseph F. Hanna \$625,000 \$645,000

-Keith E. Pratt \$400,000 \$416,000
+Keith E. Pratt \$436,000 \$455,000

-Philip B. Hawkins \$260,000 \$270,000
+Philip B. Hawkins \$300,000 \$310,000

-John P. Skenesky \$237,000
+Melodie Craft \$312,000 \$323,000

-Kristina VanTrease \$238,000 \$250,000
+John P. Skenesky \$250,000 \$260,000

-2017 Non-Equity Performance-Based Incentive Compensation
+2019 Non-Equity Performance-Based Incentive Compensation

-The 2017 Bonus Plan is comprised of two components.
+The 2019 Bonus Plan is comprised of two components.
 The first component compensates the executive for his or her efforts leading to the Company's success at meeting its annual profitability goals.
+Annual profitability targets will be pre-tax income for corporate officers and division earnings before interest and taxes for division officers.
 The second component measures the executive officer's success at accomplishing his or her personal annual priorities.
 These two components are used to assure an emphasis on annual profitability and to define each executive officer's specific role with measurable goals to achieve annual and long-term increases in shareholder value.
-The weighting of these two components varies depending on the individual executive officer's ability to influence profitability; however, generally the profitability component is approximately two-thirds of the total so as to better align compensation with total shareholder return.
+The weighting of these two components varies depending on the individual executive officer's ability to influence profitability; however, generally, the profitability component is approximately two-thirds to three-quarters of the total so as to better align compensation with total shareholder return.